-Meeting the minimum requirements earns you a 7 (assuming practical details are all in order).
-An additional three points can be earned by implementing optional features.
+Meeting the minimum requirements earns you a 6 (assuming practical details are all in order).
+An additional four points can be earned by implementing optional features.
 An incomplete list of options, with an indication of the difficulty level:

 - [EASY] Add multiple lights, which can be modified at run-time (0.5 pt)

 - [EASY] Add spotlights (0.5 pt)

 - [EASY] Add cube mapping (0.5 pt)

 - [MEDIUM] Add frustum culling to the scene graph render method (1 pt)

 - [MEDIUM] Add normal mapping (1 pt)

-- [MEDIUM] Make the floor plane reflective using a stencil (1 pt)

 - [HARD] Add shadows (1.5 pt)